NehalShivaram/Olympic_History_Analysis_Final_Project/README.md

-# Olympic History — Final Individual Project (Data Visualization)
+# Olympic History Explorer — Final Individual Project (Data Visualization)

 Analysis of 120 years of Olympic history (1896–2016): 12 multi-dimensional analytical questions, each answered with a publication-ready Plotly visualization, plus an